-In March 2017, the German legislator introduced "The Cannabis as Medicine Act" (Gesetz zur Änderung betäubungsmittelrechtlicher und anderer Vorschriften) which regulates the requirements for the marketability of cannabis pharmaceuticals and their inclusion in health insurance plans.
+In March 2017, the German legislator introduced "The Cannabis as Medicine Act" ("Gesetz zur Änderung betäubungsmittelrechtlicher und anderer Vorschriften") which regulates the requirements for the marketability of cannabis pharmaceuticals and their inclusion in health insurance plans.
 Under this Act, statutory insured patients suffering from a severe disease (i.e. life-threatening or seriously affecting quality of life) are entitled to treatment with medicinal cannabis (flowers or extracts in standardized quality) if (i) generally recognized treatment in accordance with medical standards is either not available, or cannot be applied in individual cases according to the justified assessment of the treating physician, and (ii) if there is a not entirely distant prospect of a noticeable positive effect on the course of the disease or on serious symptoms.

 Importers of cannabis pharmaceuticals which have not been produced in an EU/EFTA Member State and which shall be distributed in Germany on a commercial or professional basis must apply for an import authorization to the competent health authority in the federal state (Bundesland) in which the importer is based.
 Generally, the import authorization can be issued for cannabis from cultivations controlled by the State pursuant to the requirements of the 1961 UN Single Convention on Narcotic Drugs.
+Additionally, importers must apply for a manufacturing authorization pursuant to section 13 Medicinal Products Act (Arzneimittelgesetz -"AMG") if they carry out at least one manufacturing step within the meaning of section 4 (14) AMG (e.g. preparing, formulating, treating or processing, filling, decanting, packaging, labelling) after import.
+Furthermore, the distribution of drug products treated with radiation (e.g. E-Beam) requires a permit under the German Regulation on Drug Products treated with Radiation (Verordnung über radioaktive oder mit ionisierenden Strahlen behandelte Arzneimittel - "AMRadV").

-Furthermore, medicinal cannabis products are subject to the marketability requirements under the Medicinal Products Act (Arzneimittelgesetz) which requires a marketing authorization for finished medicinal products issued by the competent Federal Institute for Drugs and Medical Devices (Bundesinstitut für Arzneitmittel und Medizinprodukte - "BfArM").
-Finally, medicinal cannabis products with a THC concentration of at least 0.2 percent qualify as narcotics under German law and are therefore subject to the authorization requirements under the German Narcotic Drugs Act (Betäubungsmittelgesetz).
+The marketing of medicinal cannabis products that qualify as finished medicinal products requires a marketing authorization issued by the competent Federal Institute for Drugs and Medical Devices (Bundesinstitut für Arzneitmittel und Medizinprodukte - "BfArM").

+Finally, medicinal cannabis products with a THC concentration of at least 0.2 percent qualify as narcotics under German law and are therefore subject to the authorization requirements under the German Narcotic Drugs Act (Betäubungsmittelgesetz -"BtMG").
 Under this Act, seller and buyer of medicinal cannabis products must obtain an authorization by the BfArM.
 Such an authorization has been issued per se for qualified doctors and pharmacists who sell or buy narcotics for the treatment of a patient or in the course of the operation of a pharmacy.